QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/dynamic_stall/ATEFLAP_stall.rst

 Note that the ATEFlap model has been specifically modified to be used with :doc:`../lifting_line/lifting_line` simulations :footcite:`Wendler2016`, it is currently not advised to use the ATEFlap model in simulations that use the :doc:`../bem/bem` aerodynamic model.

 The ATEFlap unsteady aerodynamics model consists of mainly two parts; an attached or potential flow model, as proposed by Bergami and Gaunaa :footcite:`Bergami2012`, and the classical Beddoes-Leishman dynamic stall model with a custom formulation for vortex lift, as presented by Hansen and Gaunaa :footcite:`Hansen2004b`.
 The implemented ATEFlap model also accounts for unsteady lift contribution of active trailing edge flap deflections.
+In its implementation in QBlade the ATEFlap dynamic stall model is only applied within the angle of attack range of -50° to 50°.